 Glioblastoma multiforme (GBM): an aggressive type of brain tumour, typically with a very poor prognosis.

 Confounding: When a variable influences both the dependent variable (tumour incidence) and the independent variable (time) and may therefore lead to a spurious association.

-* ‘Brain tumours: rise in Glioblastoma Multiforme incidence in England 1995–2015 suggests an adverse environmental or lifestyle factor’ by Alasdair Philips et al. published in the Journal of Environment and Public Health on Thursday 3 May 2018.
+*‘Brain tumours: rise in Glioblastoma Multiforme incidence in England 1995–2015 suggests an adverse environmental or lifestyle factor’ by Alasdair Philips et al., in press in the Journal of Environment and Public Health on Wednesday 21 March 2018 and published Monday 24 June 2018.